 i.
 Physical activity and health:

 Exercise physiology and health sciences

 - Physiological responses to high-intensity exercise and physical inactivity.

 - Health benefits and the underlying mechanisms of mind-body exercise.

-- Physical activity epidemiology and measurement
+- Physical activity epidemiology and measurement.

-- Physical activity and exercise in special populations.
+- Physical activity and exercise in children.

 j.
 Skill learning and expert performance: